mkbaldwin/cloud-study-guides/AWS_CCP_Study_Guide.md

                                              separated part of AWS for your use and provides virtual networking configurable for your application.
   * **AWS Direct Connect** - Allows for establishing a connection from AWS directly to your data center.
+  * **AWS PrivateLink** - Allows for establishing secure connections between two VPCs and AWS services without exposing the services to the internet.
   * **Amazon Route 53** - Global service (no regions) for providing DNS.
   * **Elastic Load Balancing** - Cloud based load balancers to distribute traffic across multiple EC2, ECS, or Lambda targets.
 Multiple types of load balancers available: application (ALB), network (NLB),